pdaoust/parametric_heddle/README.md

 # Parametric heddle

-A set of OpenSCAD files for generating a heddle suitable for 3D printing.
+A set of OpenSCAD files for generating a weaving loom heddle suitable for 3D printing.
 This heddle fits nicely into the heddle braces of this [rigid heddle weaving loom on Thingiverse](https://www.thingiverse.com/thing:490467).

 You can configure various things like: